 School-related problems of children with ADHD may include problems sustaining attention to effortful tasks, lack of attention to task instructions, poor test performance, deficient study skills, disorganized notebooks, desks and written reports, and a lack of attention to teacher lessons.
 Children with ADHD often disrupt classroom activities, and the learning of their classmates.
 Impulsivity may include frequent calling out without permission, talking with peers at inappropriate times, and becoming angry when confronted with reprimands or frustrating tasks.
 Students with ADHD are at risk for significant difficulties including academic underachievement, high rates of noncompliance and aggression, and disturbances in peer relationships.

-A typical ADHD assessment involves administration of the following measures:
+A typical ADHD assessment involves administration of the following measures and is billed at a flat rate of $1900.00.

 – A measure of intelligence using the WPPSI-IV (young children), WISC-V (children and teens), or WAIS-IV (adults)